passionroro/42cursus-minishell/README.md

 ```
 Then the parsing.
 The main idea is to split the commands between every '|' character and link the commands with linked lists.
 It's also a good time to check for quotes because bash doesn't handle `"cat | ls"` and `cat | ls` the same way.

 Once the parsing is done, it is time to execute the commands.
-It will be mandatory to `fork()`, therefore the commands is executed in a child process and the _minishell_ keeps on running.
+It will be mandatory to `fork()`, therefore the command is executed in a child process and the _minishell_ keeps on running.
 Be careful, builtins command must not be forked !

 Then we handle pipes.
 Taking `ls | wc` as an example, the the output of `ls` must become the input of `wc` (see `dup2()` command).